Things to do in Saint Joseph, Missouri

 You can do many things in St. Joseph, Missouri.
-Krug Park and Wyeth-Tootle Mansion can be visited.
-You can also visit the Albrecht-Kemper Museum of Art.
+Krug Park, Wyeth-Tootle Mansion and other attractions are just a few of the many options.
+The Albrecht-Kemper Museum of Art is also located in the region.

-Be sure to take a look at the arts scene in Saint Joseph's while you're there.
-There is a symphony in the town, as well as many other artistic groups that offer a wide range of works.
-The Allied Arts Council is home to 13 arts groups, including open-air painting, award winning community theater and a complete symphony.
-The orchestra performs at Missouri Theater's art-deco Missouri Theater, and in historic cathedrals.
+Don't miss out on the opportunity to visit Saint Joseph's and its art scene.
+There's a local symphony as well as many other artistic institutions that have a variety of works.
+The Allied Arts Council of the city houses 13 arts organizations.
+They include open-air painting, community theaters that have won awards and a comprehensive symphony.
+The orchestra performs within the city's cathedrals and art-deco Missouri Theater.
 You can also enroll in classes at the Albrecht-Kemper Museum of Art.
 It has exhibits and offers year-round classes.

 A few popular St. Joseph Businesses include: